uhppoted/node-red-contrib-uhppoted/README.md

 All nodes take a message with JSON object payload as input and send a message with a JSON object payload as output.

 ##### Configuration

-The nodes can optionally use a configuration that overrides the defaults:
+The nodes can (optionally) accept a configuration that overrides the default settings:

 |               | Description                                    | Default           |
 | ------------- | ---------------------------------------------- | ----------------- |